ziyao002/Threshold-Paillier-with-ZKP/README.md

 # Threshold-Paillier-with-ZKP
-Three-party threshold Paillier cryptosystemwith Zero Knowledge Proof.
+Three-party threshold Paillier cryptosystem with Zero Knowledge Proof.
 Use C++ with NTL and GMP.